lorilorimori/spiral-knights-worldbuilding/src/lib/rebis_theory.md

   Such naming convention is usually utilized to symbolize specific characteristics of said animals in the context of warfare.

+  In that same regard, the animal motif is also found in:

+  - [Hazardous Hedge Coat](https://wiki.spiralknights.com/Hazardous_Hedge_Coat#Hazardous_Hedge_Coat): `A battle-ravaged coat worn by the squad leaders of the Scarlet Scouts, nicknamed "hedges."
+The name was likely coined due to their incredible flanking abilities or perhaps it is a reference to the spikes that adorn their armor`.
+  - [Dangerous Hound Coat](https://wiki.spiralknights.com/Dangerous_Hound_Coat#Dangerous_Hound_Coat): `A battle-ravaged coat worn by the squad leaders of the Recon Rangers, nicknamed 'hounds.'
+The name was likely coined due to their incredible tracking abilities or perhaps the fact that they fight like wild dogs in battle`.

 - `Mythical armor crafted from the scales of a creature of legend` -- [Dragon Scale Mail](https://wiki.spiralknights.com/Dragon_Scale_Mail) calls dragon as a `creature of legend`, as if they were in fact extinct, being preserved through language, image and idea.
 - Interface of the battle sprite has a distinct facing to each other dragon heads with an item slot located between them.